 Preheat oven to 350 degrees F.

-Lightly butter and flour an 8x8 square pan.
+Lightly butter and flour an 8x8-inch square pan.
 Set aside.

 Next, in a large bowl sift together the flour, salt, baking powder, and baking soda.
 Set aside.